 During the Great Depression, people who grew up at that time were forced to bank upon their innovative ideas to make it in the world, be it financially or otherwise.
 It was their enterprising outlook that gave them the strength to earn a living for their family and keep them in a sound state of affairs.

-The same trend has made a comeback and we need to pull our socks up and tap into our own innovative strength to dish out fresh practical ways to mitigate our daily problems. .
+The same trend has made a comeback and we need to pull our socks up and tap into our own innovative strength to dish out fresh practical ways to mitigate our daily problems.
+Failing to adapt to our ever changing society will cost us heavily.

 Barring certain situations, it is always been deemed best to own rather borrow/rent.
 This is particularly applicable in time of adverse socioeconomic conditions.
 Having full ownership over, say a house, will provide you with the independence and a bliss that a rented one wouldn’t provide.
 This is because you could alter the facade or the garden or modify any part of your house whenever you feel like.

 But the same would not be the case with a rented house as you will have to seek its owner’s permission before you can start any kind of home improvement project.
-Moreover, like land, house, commercial plots and so on, .
+Moreover, owning money-producing assets like land, house, commercial plots and so on, would be helpful for the upcoming generation.
 These assets would give them a strong financial footing to survive and build further wealth in their own lifetime.

 Besides that, in order to build wealth, you will have to save for the rainy days.
 For example, you may have to visit your dentist for an immediate $1000 root canal treatment or you may have to pay for a car wreckage in the middle of the road, and so on.
 Having yourself covered on these areas financially will always prevent you from overspending and instead add to your own coffers at the end of the day.